BRUSH MOUNTAIN PARK

 3220 Meadowbrook Rd

-There is currently no parking at the trail.
-Parking is available at McDonald Hollow or Heritage Park with access via Meadownbrook Rd., Gateway Trail, or Horse Nettle Trail.
+There is currently no parking at the trailhead.
+Parking is available at Heritage Park with access via the new Meadowbrook Greenway.

 Note: Wavelength and Yard Sale are single direction (downhill) trails that do not allow horses.